-Indicates defensive or potentially defensive site.
+\Indicates defensive or potentially defensive site.
 For sources, see chap.
 3, n.
 22.

-Vuh; the Título C'oyoi;29 the Títulos Nihaib, the Historia Quiché de Don Juan de Torres, the Testamento de los Xpantzay, and the Título de los Indios de Santa Clara;30 and the Rabinal Achí.31 written books or pictographic codices.
-We know, for instance, that versions of the Popol Vuh and the Título de los Señores de Sacapulas were in existence before the Spanish conquest; Bartolomé de las Casas even records having seen some original native documents around the year 1540.32 Unfortunately, no written or pictographic works that date back to pre-Hispanic times in highland Guatemala have survived into the present day, unlike those, for example, that have survived for the Mixtec region of Mexico.33 After the conquest, Spanish priests taught Indians to write in their own language using the Latin alphabet, and in this way important pre-conquest events were frequently recorded.
-In the words of the Dominican chronicler Francisco Ximénez, the parish priest of Santo Tomás Chichicastenango who in the early eighteenth century first found or was shown the Popol Vuh: "they [the Indians] changed their way of writing their histories into our way of writing."34 The Quichean peoples were particularly assiduous in this regard and have left behind a rich and valuable assortment of native documentation that, although written in post-conquest times, relates to life in the Guatemalan highlands before the arrival of the Spaniards.
+Vuh; the Título C'oyoi; the Títulos Nihaib, the Historia Quiché de Don Juan de Torres, the Testamento de los Xpantzay, and the Título de los Indios de Santa Clara; and the Rabinal Achí.

+It can safely be assumed that the Quichean Indians and other groups in highland Guatemala during pre-Hispanic times had in their possession written books or pictographic codices.
+We know, for instance, that versions of the Popol Vuh and the Título de los Señores de Sacapulas were in existence before the Spanish conquest; Bartolomé de las Casas even records having seen some original native documents around the year 1540.
+32 Unfortunately, no written or pictographic works that date back to pre-Hispanic times in highland Guatemala have survived into the present day, unlike those, for example, that have survived for the Mixtec region of Mexico.
+33 After the conquest, Spanish priests taught Indians to write in their own language using the Latin alphabet, and in this way important pre-conquest events were frequently recorded.
+In the words of the Dominican chronicler Francisco Ximénez, the parish priest of Santo Tomás Chichicastenango who in the early eighteenth century first found or was shown the Popol Vuh: "they [the Indians] changed their way of writing their histories into our way of writing."
+The Quichean peoples were particularly assiduous in this regard and have left behind a rich and valuable assortment of native documentation that, although written in post-conquest times, relates to life in the Guatemalan highlands before the arrival of the Spaniards.